syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Editing.md

 {% endhighlight %}
 {% endtabs %}

-### Display Message Box on current cell Editing Complete
+### Display Message Box on Current Cell Editing Complete
 The editing completion of the current cell can be notified by using the [CurrentCellEndEdit](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~CurrentCellEndEdit_EV.html) event.

 {% tabs %}